Who Was Louise Bourgeois? 7 Facts About the Surrealist Artist

 nature study louise bourgeois

 Louise Bourgeois had a very troubled relationship with her father.
 It was thanks to him, as the artist repeatedly emphasized, that she experienced a double deception that she never fully overcame.
-Louise Bourgeois’ father had a romantic relationship with the English nanny who taught Louise English for over ten years, in her parental home and in front of her mother and daughter.
+Louise Bourgeois’ father had a romantic relationship with the English nanny who taught Louise English for over ten years, in her parental home and in front of both the mother and daughter.
 Louise Bourgeois felt betrayed by two of her most important people: her father and her nanny who was very close to her.

-To distract herself from her father’s eternal speeches and degrading behavior, she as a child started forming figures out of bread, which she calls her “first sculptures” in a documentary on the German channel 3Sat: “My father was always talking.
+To distract herself from her father’s eternal speeches and degrading behavior, she as a child started forming figures out of bread, which she calls her “first sculptures” in a 3Sat documentary, “My father was always talking.
 I never had a chance to say anything.
 So, I started making little things out of bread.
 If someone is always talking and it hurts a lot what the person is saying, you can get distracted that way.
 You concentrate on doing something with your fingers.
 These figures were my first sculptures, and they represent an escape from something I didn’t want to hear. […] It was an escape from my father.
 I have done a lot of work on The Destruction of the Father.
 I do not forgive and I do not forget.
 That is the motto that feeds my work.”

 destruction of the father

 In her quote, Louise Bourgeois refers to a well-known sculpture in her work: The Destruction of the Father (1974).
 In this three-dimensional sculpture, the artist settles accounts with her father in a certain way by alluding to the ancient myth of Saturn.
 In the ancient myth, Saturn is a father figure who eats his children.
 Bourgeois, however, reverses the legend and lets the children eat their father.
-Louise Bourgeois thus describes a scenario of destruction, as Sigmund Freud could have described it in pictorial mania.
+Louise Bourgeois describes a scenario of destruction, as Sigmund Freud would have described it, in pictorial mania.

-4. She Studied Mathematics And Philosophy
+5. She Studied Mathematics and Philosophy

 femme maison

-Femme Maison by Louise Bourgeois, 1946-47, via MoMA, New York (left); with Femme Maison by Louise Bourgeois, 1984 (reprinted 1990), via MoMa, New York (right)
+Femme Maison by Louise Bourgeois, 1946-47, Source: MoMA, New York (left); with Femme Maison by Louise Bourgeois, 1984 (reprinted 1990), Source: MoMa, New York (right)

-In Femme Maison, Louise Bourgeois examines the relationship between women and home.
+In Femme Maison, Louise Bourgeois examined the relationship between women and home.
 In the paintings, the heads of the figures in the picture are replaced by houses.
-In a figurative sense, they represent a double role of the woman in her female body, whose thoughts are trapped in the house and in the household.
+In a figurative sense, they represent a double role of the woman in her female body, whose thoughts are trapped in the house and the household.
 Painted in 1946 and 1947, these feminist paintings by Bourgeois can be considered ahead of their time.
 Although the artist has repeatedly created works of art that have a feminist message, Louise Bourgeois never openly joined the feminist movement.

 louise bourgeois robert mapplethorpe

 Robert Mapplethorpe later named the 1982 shoot in his New York studio on Bond Street “surreal.”
-He said: “You couldn’t, sort of tell her too much, she was just there.”
+He said, “You couldn’t sort of tell her too much, she was just there.”
 This image, which was created in the same year that Louise Bourgeois became famous worldwide with the retrospective at the New York MoMA, is a symbol of the artist’s attitude.
 “Revolt,” she once said in an interview, was the driving force behind her work.
 As one can see from her childhood reflections, it was a revolt against her father in particular, perhaps also against men in general.

 eyes louise bourgeois storm king